What is a joint?

 The formerly smooth and resilient cartilage becomes brittle as it degenerates.
 With severe DJD, the degenerated cartilage may actually break away from the bone and become loose within the joint.
 DJD can occur following a number of joint diseases, including infection, and may develop after bone or joint injury or surgery (see handout “Arthritis in Cats”).

-Although DJD is not usually an inflammatory disease, mild inflammation plays a part in causing clinical signs.
+Chronic, mild inflammation plays a part in causing clinical signs.
 When the cartilage cells become damaged, they release substances that result in inflammation, causing pain to the cat and further damage to the cartilage of the joint, setting up a vicious cycle.
 As the degeneration continues, the joint becomes more unstable; scar tissue and/or bony growths will form within the joint in an attempt to stabilize it, contributing further to the DJD.

 What are the signs of DJD?